 Become a Certified Naturalist

 The course introduces you to the Natural History and Cultural History of the Sierra Valley and the Greater Feather River Watershed.
-It combines a science curriculum with lecture presentations, field trips up and down the watershed and project-based learning to explore ecology, hydrology, botany and wildlife.
-Additional topics covered include indigenous cultures of the Washoe and Maidu and so much more.
-Participants complete an 8 hour stewardship project during the course.
+It combines a science curriculum with lecture presentations, field trips up and down the watershed, and project-based learning to explore ecology, hydrology, botany, and wildlife.
+We’ll learn about Indigenous cultures of the Washoe and Mountain Maidu, this region’s first people, and so much more.
+Participants complete an 8-hour stewardship project during the course.
 The Sierra Valley Preserve and Nature Center has robust public programming for graduates of the course to plug into, using your knowledge and skills to connect the public with nature and science.

 Course participants will meet in person to visit various field sites in the Sierra Valley Preserve and other parts of the Feather River Region, in a classroom setting at the Feather River Land Trust’s Sierra Valley Preserve + Nature Center and via Zoom.